Shedding light on the pion production in heavy-ion collisions and application into the neutron star matter properties: I. Introduction

-Pions produced in heavy-ion collisions carry the high-density information of nuclear matter and the $\pi^{-}/\pi^{+}$ ratio might be a probe of high-density symmetry \cite{Li02}.
-At the near threshold energy, the pion mesons are mainly produced by the decay of $\Delta$(1232) resonance and the reabsorption process via $\Delta \leftrightarrow \pi$N. The pion dynamics is modified in the nuclear environment, i.e., the pion-nucleon potential, elementary production cross section, threshold energy, decay width etc. There has been a number of experimental data for the pion production in heavy-ion collisions, such as the FOPI collaboration at the beam energies from 0.4A to 1.5A GeV \cite{Re07}, the S${\pi}$RIT collaboration for the systems $^{132}$Sn + $^{124}$Sn and $^{108}$Sn + $^{112}$Sn at 270A MeV \cite{Es21}.
-The influence of the $\pi$ potential on the pion dynamics in heavy-ion collisions has been investigated via transport models \cite{Xi93,Fu97,Fe10,Ho14,Fe15,Gu15,So15,Co17}.
-Uncertainties in transport models for heavy-ion collisions are investigated by the transport model evaluation project (TMEP) \cite{Ak19,He22}.
+There has been performed a number of experimental data for the pion production in heavy-ion collisions, such as the BEVALAC with the Berkeley Streamer Chamber \cite{Ha85,Ha87}, the DIOGENE at the Saturne synchrotron in Saclay \cite{Al87}, the FOPI collaboration at the beam energies from 0.4\emph{A} to 1.5\emph{A} GeV at Gesellschaft f\"{u}r Schwerionenforschung \cite{Re07}, HIRFL-CSR in Lanzhou \cite{Wa19}, the S${\pi}$RIT collaboration at RIKEN for the reactions of $^{132}$Sn + $^{124}$Sn and $^{108}$Sn + $^{112}$Sn at 270\emph{A} MeV \cite{Es21}.
+The opposite conclusion for constraining the high-density symmetry energy was obtained by analyzing the FOPI data of the $\pi^{-}/\pi^{+}$ excitation function with the different transport models \cite{Xi09,Fe10a}, namely the 'pion puzzle'.
+At the near threshold energy, the pion mesons are mainly produced via the decay of $\Delta$(1232) resonance.
+The pion dynamics is modified in the nuclear environment, i.e., the pion-nucleon potential, elementary production cross section, threshold energy, decay width of resonance, reabsorption process via the reaction $\pi$N$\leftrightarrow \Delta$ etc. The influence of the $\pi$ potential on the pion dynamics in heavy-ion collisions has been investigated via transport models \cite{Xi93,Fu97,Fe10,Ho14,Fe15,Gu15,So15,Co17}.
+Recently, the observable uncertainties in transport models for heavy-ion collisions are investigated by the transport model evaluation project (TMEP) \cite{Ak19,He22}.
 More sophisticated investigation of the pion-nucleon potential is still necessary, in particular, distinguishing the isospin effect, manifesting the momentum and density dependence and reproducing the pion-nucleus scattering data.
-Both the pion potential and stiffness of symmetry energy influence the $\pi^-$/$\pi^+$ momentum spectra in heavy-ion collisions.
+Both the pion-nucleon potential and stiffness of symmetry energy influence the $\pi^-$/$\pi^+$ momentum spectra in heavy-ion collisions.